Nuand/bladeRF/README.md

 4. Follow the instructions in the [host] directory to build and install libbladeRF and the bladeRF-cli utility.
 5. Attach the bladeRF board to your fastest USB port.
 After flashing firmware, be sure to press the reset button or unplug/replug the device.
 6. If you haven't upgraded your firmware, run ```bladeRF-cli -f <path_to_prebuilt_firmware>```.
 This upgrade is required to utilize libusb support.
 Be sure to reset or power-cycle the board after flashing the firmware.
+ - If your board is stuck in the FX3 bootloader or is at factory firmware or v1.2, see [bladeRF-flash]
 7. You should now be able to see your device in the list output via ```bladeRF-cli -p```
 8. See the overview of the [bladeRF-cli] for more information about loading the FPGA and using the command line interface tool